wolfvictorOSI/Edge-Data-Store-Docs/V1/SDS/SDS_Types.md

 An SdsType is referenced by its identifier or Id field.
 SdsType identifiers must be unique within a Namespace.

 An SdsType can also refer other SdsTypes by using their identifiers.
 This enables type reusability.
 Nested types and base types are automatically created as separate types.
-For further information, see [Type reusability](#type-reusability)
+For further information, see [Type reusability](#type-reusability).

 SdsTypes define how events are associated and read within a collection of events, or SdsStream.
 The read characteristics when attempting to read non-existent indexes, indexes that fall between, before or after existing indexes, are determined by the interpolation and extrapolation settings of the SdsType.
 For more information about read characteristics, see [Interpolation](xref:sdsReadingData#interpolation) and [Extrapolation](xref:sdsReadingData#extrapolation) in [Reading data](xref:sdsReadingData).